callum-hart/mono/docs/key_principles_2.md

 - The system abides to the rules & must provide a mechanism to override.
 - Any override operating outside the system is not allowed.

+**One way to override styles**

+- There must be one way in which a style can be overriden.
+- With mono an override is expressed using a [modifier]().
+- When a style is overriden using a modifier we can pinpoint exactly where & why it happened.
+- Compared to regular CSS, where overrides inconspicuously happen all over the place.

+**CSS should be easy to understand**

+- It should be easy to understand CSS.
+- Property usage should not be ambiguous - it should be easy to justify why a style exists.
+- Property values should not use magic numbers - it should be easy to identify the reasoning behind a value.

 ---
+# Key principles

+Mono has five key principles:

+### Avoid needless overrides

+The best CSS override is one that doesn't happen in the first place!
+Overrides should not be the goto solution for achieving variation or reusability.
+Despite being the [default architecture of CSS]() there are better alternatives to overriding styles.

+### Rules govern overrides

+There are certain circumstances in which overrides cannot be avoided - however this doesn't mean we can ignore the first principle.

+Instead we must identify all possible use cases in which an override is required, and then establish the laws & conditions in which an override is allowed to happen.

+Limiting the circumstances in which styles can be overriden helps reduce needless overrides, whilst providing a framework to work with.
+Mono uses a type system to keep overrides in check - an override that violates a rule is not permitted.

-# Overrides must be systematic
+### Overrides must be systematic

 Overrides must operate within a regulated system.

-The system must be aware of the rules that govern overrides & be able to recognize whether an override is permitted or not.
+The system must provide a mechanism to override whilst enforcing the rules that govern overrides.

+An override operating outside the system is not allowed.

+### One way to override styles

+There must only be one way to override a style.

+A single implementation guarantees consistency and clarity.
+With mono an override is expressed using a [modifier]().
+A modifier is the only way to override a style.

-The system provides a mechanism to override whilst offering a coherent way to override styles.
-An override is expressed using a [modifier]().
-If a style is overriden we can pinpoint where & why it happened.
+When a style is overriden (using modifiers) we can pinpoint exactly where & why the override happened.
+This is a stark contrast to regular CSS - where overrides are inconspicuously scattered accross different parts of code.

-An override operating outside the system (without a modifer) is not allowed.

----

-**Access modifiers regulate overrides**

-- CSS declarations use access modifiers to control who can override them.
-- Each access modifier has a set of laws that govern how the declaration can subsequently be modified.

-*example of access modifier?*

-**Overrides are made using modifiers**

-- All CSS overrides must use a modifier.
-- A modifier can only override a style when a certain set of conditions are met.

-*example of modifier?*

-**No abiguity**

-- Property usage should not be ambiguous.
+### CSS should be easy to understand

-- It should be easy to justify why a CSS property exists.
+It should be easy to understand & predict the behaviour of CSS.

-*example of --veto motive?*

-**No obscurity**

-- Property values should not use magic numbers.
-- It should be easy to identify why a CSS value exists.
+It should be easy to articulate & identify what styles do, why they are used, & what role they play in our code.
+Mono uses [motives]() that empower CSS to communicate its purpose.

-*example of --because motive?*
+This reduces ambiguity & obscurity which means developers are less likely to break things since changes are more predictable.